 These varied experiences might encourage you to learning other programming languages as well, which can complement your portfolio perfectly.

 Step 7: Land Your Dream Data Engineer Job!

-The final step is to land your dream job as a data engineer.
+The final step is to land your dream job as a data engineer or big data engineer.

 To do this, you’ll need to: